-One of the powerful benefits of a Presidio education is the opportunity to tap into a community of change.
-At Presidio, we welcome our students to join and benefit from the insight of our talented and highly driven alumni, who are working to make a positive impact across both borders and sectors.
-In our going Alumni Spotlight Series, we take a moment to shine a light on some of the fantastic leaders and organizers from the Presidio circle, to learn about their experience as a graduate student and to discover where their path has taken them since achieving their degree.
+Presidio’s alumni network of sustainability experts is creating and leading change across multiple industries and professional sectors.
+They make up the Presidio community of change and are united in their passion for addressing sustainability and social justice challenges.
+In our ongoing Alumni Spotlight Series, we take a moment to shine a light on some of the fantastic leaders and organizers from the Presidio circle, to learn about their experience as a graduate student and to discover where their path has taken them since achieving their degree.

 In this Spotlight, we are excited to feature Andrew Rodriguez (he/him/his) from Pinchot (MBA 2014), now CEO & CIO of Change Finance, which manages the first Carbon-Neutral Certified Fund listed on the New York Stock Exchange.
 Read on to learn about Andrew’s current work and his Presidio experience.